In This Article

 Step 2: Using a clean, sharp blade or gardening shears, make a diagonal cut in the shoot's stem just below a leaf node.
 Trim off a couple of bottom leaves from the cutting.

-Step 3: If using the water method, fill an appropriately-sized glass or jar with water so that the leaf nodes will be submerged, and place the cutting in the water.
+Step 3: If using the water method, fill an appropriately-sized glass or jar with water so that the leaf nodes (but not the remaining leaves) will be submerged, and place the cutting in the water.

 Step 4: If using the soil method, fill a small plant container with well-draining potting soil.
 Moisten the soil, poke a hole a few inches deep with your finger or a pencil, and plant the cutting in the soil.
 Pat the soil gently around the base of the cutting to secure it.

 Step 5: Place your cuttings in a warm place with bright, indirect light.
 If using the water method, change the water when it becomes cloudy.
 The plant should establish new roots in four to six weeks.
-After that point, care for the plants as usual.
+After that point, care for the new plant as usual.

 One indicator that there's a growing problem with your aglaonema is dried-out leaf tips.
 This is called "tipping," and can be a symptom of a few issues, including overwatering and too much fertilizer.
 Professional gardeners have determined that the most common cause of tipping is watering your plant with water that has a high concentration of salts, chlorine, and fluoride.
 If your plant is showing signs of tipping, switch to purified water.